-Net Position - Net Position represents the difference between current assets and deferred outflows of resources and current liabilities and deferred inflows of resources.
-Net Position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-Net Position on the Statement of Net Position includes, net investment in capital assets, restricted for apparatus, repairs, retirement and tax stabilization.
-The balance is classified as unrestricted.
+Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+Assets are reported as restricted when constraints are placed on asset use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Restricted net position for the District includes restricted for apparatus, repairs, retirement contributions and tax stabilization.